Section E: 11 Plus Appeals - Miscellaneous

 I won’t go too much into the specific details of our case as one thing I have picked up on having read all the Q & As and countless posts in the appeal section of this forum, is that no two cases are the same, and even when certain points of different cases may be similar, the individual circumstances are nearly always different, but I must admit that reading about the various different ways certain points were addressed certainly did help how we put our case together.

-For us things started with our son narrowly failing the 11+ (120).
+For us things started with our son narrowly failing the 11+ (one point short of qualifying).
 We did think he would pass as he had done fairly well in his practice papers and in the few tests we had gone through with him at home.
 What we didn’t know was whether he was suitable for a grammar school or most importantly how much he really wanted to go to grammar school.
 We let his disappointment sink in for a few days then had a chat with him about this.
 We explained that it would mean knuckling down and would require a lot of effort on his part, we told him this as his most current school report was somewhat mixed, he did get good achievement marks but his marks for effort were poor.
 After careful consideration of his responses and reassurances that he was working hard this year, we made an appointment with his head teacher.
 “Is he suitable for grammar school was the only question we asked”.
-The head replied that he was and in fact in the head teacher’s opinion a grammar school would in fact be better for him in that he worked better in a challenging environment.
+The head replied that he was and in fact in the head teacher’s opinion a grammar school would be better for him in that he worked better in a challenging environment.
 We mentioned the poor report which showed he had got 118 in his previous NFER report which was a drop from 130 in yr 4, which showed good achievement as well as good effort.
 He replied that he was working very hard this year and that the score wouldn’t be the only thing that would be considered.
 We did put a lot of store by his comments as this was not our first appeal.
-Five years previously his brother had failed the 11+ by a fair few marks (116) and the head’s advice to us then was that maybe he would be better off in the top sets at an upper school rather than struggling at grammar, of course we ignored this, went ahead with the appeal, lost that and he went to the local upper anyway.
+Five years previously his brother had failed the 11+ by a fair few marks and the head’s advice to us then was that maybe he would be better off in the top sets at an upper school rather than struggling at grammar, of course we ignored this, went ahead with the appeal, lost that and he went to the local upper anyway.
 As it turned out he got A*, A and B in his GCSE’s that he took in year 10, probably confirming the heads assessment.

 Having satisfied ourselves that he was suitable and wanted to go to grammar we started our appeal.

 We wrote a letter with our application basically dealing with why we thought he failed and why we thought he was suitable.
 He had been suffering with a skin complaint that had affected his sleep.
 We enclosed a letter from his doctor to confirm this.
 As for academic ability we just highlighted the best bits of the head teacher’s summary.
-Three 5 predications for SATS, that he was at the top end of the top sets for the main subjects and he had a gold award for a maths challenge in year yr5 and yr6.
+Three 5 predictions for SATS, that he was at the top end of the top sets for the main subjects and he had a gold award for a maths challenge in year yr5 and yr6.
 And he was recommended 1:1.

 Then the worrying really began.
 How do we present it?
 Is what we have got enough?
 What should we include, what should we leave out?
 Would the fact that the date of our hearing is towards the end of the period when they are heard significant?
 Etc.